 Megan is a partner at ALG.
 She is an experienced trial and appellate advocate, regularly appearing at all levels of court.

 Megan is dedicated to finding creative solutions for her clients.
 She defends people facing all manner of charges, from shoplifting to murder.
 She has a particular interest in sexual assault litigation, privacy law, and the problem of justice system delay.
 She is consulted by individuals, boards, organizations and corporations on criminal and constitutional issues.

-Megan serves on the Criminal Lawyers’ Association’s Litigation Committee and The Advocate Society’s Young Advocates Standing Committee.
+Megan serves on the Criminal Lawyers’ Association’s Litigation Committee and is a former member of the Advocate Society’s Young Advocates Standing Committee.
 She acts as duty counsel for the Ontario Court of Appeal’s Inmate Appeal Duty Counsel Program.
 She is a sought-after speaker on criminal law issues in the media and at conferences.
 In 2019, Megan received the Precedent Setter Award, which recognizes lawyers for excellence and leadership in the legal community within their first ten years of practice.

 Megan earned her J.D. from the University of Toronto and holds a Bachelor of Arts from McGill University in English literature and North American politics.
 Before joining ALG, she clerked at the Saskatchewan Court of Appeal.